Welcome to the Washington DC Monuments Walking Tour

 Head south toward Constitution Gardens and pick up some insight into D.C.’s complicated history along the way.
 Through the gardens, you’ll find what was once the city’s most controversial monument: The Vietnam Veterans Memorial.

-Next, you’ll head to the Lincoln Memorial, one of the most iconic memorials on your self-guided walking tour, Washington DC.
+Next, you’ll head to the Lincoln Memorial, one of the most iconic places to tour in Washington D.C.

 The Korean War Veterans Memorial is next, where you’ll hear about the fraught political struggle which wracked the White House during this bloody conflict.
 As you continue east, you’ll be filled in on the aftermath of the War of 1812, and how D.C. grew into what it is today.

-Next up on your Washington DC Monument tour you’ll arrive at will be the Martin Luther King, Jr. Memorial, honoring the nation’s most revered civil rights leader.
+Next up on your Washington D.C. tours journey, you’ll arrive at the Martin Luther King, Jr. Memorial, honoring the nation’s most revered civil rights leader.
 Then you’ll cross the Kutz Bridge and learn why the Potomac River is so significant to this city’s history.
 From this bridge, you’ll also be able to see the impressive Thomas Jefferson Memorial.

 Then, you’ll reach the National Mall, which you’ve definitely seen on TV plenty of times.
 Here’s where you’ll get an up-close look at the Washington Monument, and learn the history of George Washington’s connection to this important city.